 The TSF Adjustment Enabled subfield is set to 1 if the TSF drift compensation function (see 11C.12.2.2.2 (TSF Adjustment)) is enabled on the mesh STA, and is set to 0 otherwise.

-When the Power Management subfield is 1, the value 0 in the Mesh Power Save Level field indicates that the mesh STA is operating in light sleep mode, and the value 1 in the Mesh Power Save Level field indicates that mesh STA is operating in deep sleep mode.
-When the Power Management subfield is 0, the Mesh Power Save Level field is reserved.
+The Mesh Power Save Level field and the Power Management field in the Frame Control field indicate the mesh power mode of the mesh STA.
+The Power Management subfield set to 1and the Mesh Power Save Level field set to 0 indicate that the mesh STA is operating in light sleep mode.The Power Management field set to 0 and the Mesh Power Save Level set to 1 indicate that mesh STA is operating in deep sleep mode.
+The Mesh Power Save Level field is reserved, if the Power Management subfield is set to 0..

 Mesh peering management

 Overview